-The Estate Attorneys at Reams & Reams offers a wide range of estate planning services to fit your situation.
-We are a third generation law firm in Grand Junction with an estate planning focus.
-If you think you want to contact an attorney to create an estate plan, you should consider the following and be ready to answer these questions:
+Estate Planning is essential for anyone, with or without assets.
+We offer a wide range of estate planning services to fit your specific needs.
+If you are thinking about an estate plan, you should consider the following and be ready to answer these questions:

 - What are my assets?
 How are my assets owned?
-Are they owned jointly or solely?
+Are they titled jointly with someone else or solely owned?
 Do I have beneficiaries to any of my assets?
 Are my assets estate assets or non-estate assets?

 - Who do I want to administer my assets after I am gone?
-If that person cannot do it, who will be my backup?
-Do you have a third person?
+What if that person cannot do it?

 - Do I want to include any funeral or burial instructions?